open-telemetry/opentelemetry-specification/specification/overview.md

 initiated by multiple initiating **Span**s, each representing a single incoming item being processed in the batch.

-Another example of using a **Link** is to declare relationship between originating and followed trace.
+Another example of using a **Link** is to declare the relationship between originating and followed trace.
 This can be used when **Trace** enters trusted boundaries of a service and service policy requires the generation of a new Trace rather than trusting the incoming Trace context.
 The new linked Trace may